zhangxijing97/INFO6205_ProgramStructure_Algorithms/README.md

     else
         M[s, 0] = 0

-for i = 1 to n - 1 # loop from 1 to n - 1, represents the number of edges allowed in the path
+for i = 1 to n - 1 # Number of edges allowed in the path, each round allows paths with one more edge
-    for v = 1 to n
+    for v = 1 to n # Goes through every node v
-        M[v, i] = M[v, i - 1] # Start with previous distance (no new edge used yet)
+        M[v, i] = M[v, i - 1] # Copying best known distance(at most i - 1 edges) to node v
         for every edge (u → v) # Try all edges that end at v M[v, i] = min(M[v, i], M[u, i - 1] + c[u, v]) # current best distance to v, distance to u + cost from u to v
 ```